Scaffolding Parts: 11 Different Components Of Scaffolding

 3. Transoms

-Transoms are horizontal components that play a vital role in the structure’s stability and functionality.
+Transoms are horizontal components that are vital to the structure’s stability and functionality.
 They are placed at right angles to the ledgers (horizontal tubes running parallel to the building) and serve multiple purposes:

 • Support for Standards and Platforms: Transoms provide lateral support to the vertical standards (uprights) and offer a base for the working platforms where workers stand.